General Terms and Conditions with Customer Information

 of RECARO Gaming GmbH & Co.
 KG

-Registered in the Commercial Register of the Stuttgart District Court under HRA 734340, represented by RECARO Gaming Verwaltungs GmbH, entered in the Commercial Register of the Stuttgart District Court under HRB 764372, which in turn is represented by the managing directors Daniel Behres und Lars Schilling
+Registered in the Commercial Register of the Stuttgart District Court under HRA 734340, represented by RECARO Gaming Verwaltungs GmbH, entered in the Commercial Register of Stuttgart Local Court under HRB 764372, in turn represented by Managing Director Daniel Behres

 Updated: July 2021